remotesensinginfo/rsgislib/doc/python/source/rsgislib_dataaccess.rst

 RSGISLib Data Sources
 ========================

-This module has function to help with accessing and downloading data.
+This module has functions to help with searching for and downloading data.
+Tutorials showing how to use these functions available `here<https://github.com/remotesensinginfo/rsgislib-tutorials/tree/main/11_download_datasets>`_

 USGS Earth Explorer